 User experience has always been an integral part of marketing, especially when designing a user-friendly website and providing the best experience.
 But something that not everyone talks about is UX copywriting which helps website owners in many different ways.
-How do you become a UX copywriter?
+So how do you become a UX copywriter?
 Well, here are the four essential habits to get you started.

 What Is UX Copywriting?

 UX or user experience is closely related to UI or user interface.
-Both of them are mostly used for websites but can also be used for mobile apps and elsewhere.
+Both are mostly used for websites but can also be used for mobile apps and elsewhere.
 To put it simply, UX determines how customers interact with your product, service, or website, as well as when they do it and where.

 #1 Have A Personal Research Routine